JenSeReal/otel-getting-started/tutorial/content/intro/overview_of_otel/index.md

 The benefit of instrumenting code with OpenTelemetry to collect telemetry data is that the correlation of the previously mentioned signals is simplified since all signals carry metadata.
 Correlating telemetry data enables you to connect and analyze data from various sources, providing a comprehensive view of your system's behavior.
 By setting a unique correlation ID for each telemetry item and propagating it across network boundaries, you can track the flow of data and identify dependencies between different components.
 OpenTelemetry's trace ID can also be leveraged for correlation, ensuring that telemetry data from the same request or transaction is associated with the same trace.
 Correlation engines can further enhance this process by matching data based on correlation IDs, trace IDs, or other attributes like timestamps, allowing for efficient aggregation and analysis.
 Correlated telemetry data provides valuable insights for troubleshooting, performance monitoring, optimization, and gaining a holistic understanding of your system's behavior.
 In the labs' chapter you will see how correlated data looks like.
 Traditionally this had to be done by hand or just by timestamps which was a tedious task. -->

-### collect, process and export telemetry
+### telemetry processor (stand-alone component)
+{{< figure src="images/otel_collector_overview.drawio.png" width=650 caption="processing and fowarding telemetry to backends" >}}

+So far, we have seen that OpenTelemetry provides tooling for vendor-agnostic instrumentation to application and library developers.
+This alone marks a significant milestone, but OpenTelemetry's framework goes much further.
+After generating and emitting telemetry, operators are responsible for managing and ingesting it into the respective backends.
+This includes tasks such as:
+- gathering data from various sources
+- parsing and converting it for downstream processing
+- enrichment with additional metadata
+- filtering out irrelevant data to reduce noise and storage requirements
+- normalization and applying transformations
+- buffering for resilience and performance
+- routing to steer subsets of telemetry to different destinations
+- forwarding to backends

+To build and configure such telemetry pipelines, operations teams often deploy additional infrastructure.
+A popular example is the [fluentbit](https://fluentbit.io/) telemetry agents.
+Similarly, OpenTelemetry provides a standalone component with these capabilities: the OpenTelemetry [Collector](https://opentelemetry.io/docs/collector/).

-### data transmission
+### wire protocol

-To ensure that the collected telemetry data can be collected across different frameworks, libraries or programming languages a vendor-neutral protocol was set into place.
-The OpenTelemetry Protocol (OTLP) is an open-source protocol for collecting and transmitting telemetry data, to back-end systems for analysis and storage.
-It defines a standardized data model, encoding format, and transport mechanisms to enable interoperability between telemetry tools and services from different vendors.
-By standardizing the way telemetry data is collected and transported, OTLP simplifies the integration of telemetry tools and services, improves data consistency, and facilitates data analysis and visualization across multiple technologies and environments.
+Completing the package of standardization, generation and management, OpenTelemetry also defines how to transport telemetry between producers, agents, and backends.
+The [OpenTelemetry Protocol (OTLP)](https://opentelemetry.io/docs/specs/otel/protocol/) is an open-source and vendor-neutral wire format that defines:
+- how data is encoded in memory
+- a protocol to transport that data across the network

+As a result, OTLP is used throughout the observability stack.
+Emitting telemetry in OLTP means that instrumented applications and third-party services are compatible with countless observability solutions.
+The collector supports receiving telemetry from and exporting to a wide array of formats (e.g. Prometheus Metrics, Zipkin traces, etc.).
+However, using OTLP is generally preferred, because the Collector also uses it internally to represent and process telemetry.
+Thereby, we avoid the cost of having to convert between formats and increase consistency.
+This is because the native format closely aligns with the ideas proposed by the framework (having attributes follow semantic conventions, cross-signal correlation, etc.).
+Similarly, most observability backends support OTLP right out-of-the-box.
+Given the rapid adoption of OpenTelemetry, integrating with OTLP automatically gives you access to a wide audience of potential users.
+Moreover, an open and vendor-neutral telemetry protocol means less work for developers of observability tools.
+Before, you had to develop countless adapters to be able to ingest data arriving in various proprietary formats.
+In other words, OTLP is a significant push for interoperability between tools and services in the observability ecosystem.

 OTLP offers three transport mechanisms for transmitting telemetry data: HTTP/1.1, HTTP/2, and gRPC.
 When using OTLP, the choice of transport mechanism depends on application requirements, considering factors such as performance, reliability, and security.
 OTLP data is often encoded using the Protocol Buffers (Protobuf) binary format, which is compact and efficient for network transmission and supports schema evolution, allowing for future changes to the data model without breaking compatibility.
-Data can also be encoded in the JSON file format which allows for a human-readable format with the disadvantage of higher network traffic and larger file sizes.
-The protocol is described in the OpenTelemetry Protocol Specification.
+Data can also be encoded in the JSON file format, which allows for a human-readable format with the disadvantage of higher network traffic and larger file sizes.